goldstrike77/ansible-role-linux-grafana/README.md

 - [Contributors](#Contributors)

 ## Overview
-This Ansible role installs Grafana on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+Grafana is multi-platform open-source analytics and interactive visualization web application.
+It provides charts, graphs, and alerts for the web when connected to supported data sources.
+It is expandable through a plug-in system.
+End users can create complex monitoring dashboards using interactive query builders.

 ## Requirements
 ### Operating systems
-This role will work on the following operating systems:
+This Ansible role installs Grafana on the Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will works on the following operating systems:

   * CentOS 7